Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 2. Find out how animals adapt to different environments;

-3. Activate the dictionary, promote the development of mental processes.
+3. Activate vocabulary, promote the development of mental processes.

 Slide 2.

-There are places on our planet where snow lies almost all year round, it is very cold and summer comes for only 2-3 weeks.
-I wonder who can live in permafrost, if only lichens and mosses grow in cold lands?
+There are places on our planet where there is snow almost all year round, it is very cold and summer comes for only 2-3 weeks.
+I wonder who can live in conditions permafrost, if only lichens and mosses grow in cold regions?
 By the way, these places are called the Arctic and Antarctic, or the North and South Pole.

 What is the Arctic?

-This is the undivided realm of ice and cold.
-The icy waters of the Arctic Ocean, endless tundra, rocky islands with steep, ice-covered shores - this is what the Arctic is all about.
-Everything here looks harsh, gloomy and unfriendly.
-Strong icy winds, fogs, heavy snowfalls, polar days and nights are integral parts of this region.
-But among the eternal ice and snowdrifts, a full-blooded life is seething.
+This is the undivided kingdom of ice and cold.
+The icy waters of the Arctic Ocean, the endless tundra, rocky islands with steep, ice-covered shores - this is what the Arctic is.
+Everything here looks harsh, gloomy and inhospitable.
+Strong icy winds, fogs, heavy snowfalls, polar days and nights are integral components of this region.
+But among eternal ice and the snow drifts seethe with full-blooded life.

 Slide 5, 6, 7.

-The polar bear is the most powerful and powerful land predator on the planet.
-Neither lions, nor tigers, nor brown bears can compare with him.
+The polar bear is the most powerful and strong land predator on the planet.
+Neither lions, nor tigers, nor brown bears.
 Drifting ice is the home of the polar bear.
-Nature carefully covered the body of a polar bear with warm white fur.
-The skin of the beast is black or very dark.
+Nature carefully covered the polar bear's body with warm fur. white.
+The skin of the animal is black or very dark color.
 Beneath it is a thick layer of subcutaneous fat.

 Fizminutka:

-In the north, a white bear lives, (they walk in a circle)
+A white bear lives in the north, (they walk in a circle)

-But only, like a brown one, he does not suck honey. (torso twists)
+But just like the brown one, he doesn’t suck honey. (torso turns)

 Slide 8, 9, 10.

 Walrus.
-This pinniped has a very broad muzzle.
-Thick and long mustaches grow on the upper lip.
-The eyes are small and nearsighted.
-The walrus really sees very poorly, but his sense of smell is excellently developed.
-There are no external ears, and short yellow-brown hair grows on the skin.
+This pinniped has a very wide snout.
+A thick and long mustache grows on the upper lip.
+The eyes are small and myopic.
+The walrus sees very poorly, but he has an excellent sense of smell.
+There are no external ears, but they grow on the skin short hair yellow-brown color.

 Slide 11, 12, 13.

-A characteristic distinguishing feature of seals are V-shaped nostrils.
-From them you can immediately recognize this animal, regardless of the color of the skin.
-The coloring is different.
+Characteristic distinctive feature seals have V-shaped nostrils.
+By them you can immediately recognize this animal, regardless of the color of the skin.
+The color can be different.
 It contains brown, gray and red tones.

-When swimming in the water element, seals use their hind limbs as a depth rudder and do not use them for rowing under water.
+When swimming in the water, seals use their hind limbs as a rudder and do not use them for rowing underwater.

 Guess the riddle: